moaz-shamim/reactJourney/12MegaBlog/QuickStart.md

 }
 ```

-**"We created a method called 'createAccount' inside our class.
+***"We created a method called 'createAccount' inside our class.
 We marked it as synchronous (sync) because it involves a promise, and promises are asynchronous tasks.
 We use 'sync' to ensure that we wait until the account is created.
-I did this after reading the documentation for Appwrite."**
+I did this after reading the documentation for Appwrite."***

-"Whoever uses this service in Application won't need to know what's happening under the hood.
+***"Whoever uses this service in Application won't need to know what's happening under the hood.
 This is an Authentication Service.
 Inside it, there's a 'createAccount' method where you pass values, and an account is automatically created.
-We don't even know what Appwrite is doing behind the scenes, how it's doing it, or how it's making entries in the database."
+We don't even know what Appwrite is doing behind the scenes, how it's doing it, or how it's making entries in the database."***

-"Now, one thing to note is that our flow is different.
+***"Now, one thing to note is that our flow is different.
 We first check if the user account exists.
-If it does, in the 'if' block, we provide the **sign-in functionality** that we have created."
+If it does, in the 'if' block, we provide the `sign-in functionality` that we have created."***

+### Subsection : ChatGPT

 Certainly!
 This code is part of a JavaScript module that appears to be used for handling user authentication using the Appwrite API.
 I'll explain the `createAccount` function in detail and in easy language: